schneiderfelipe/ellie/README.md

 ## Functions

 Function calling is supported by delegating to external providers.
 All you have to do is configure a function provider in `~/.config/ellie/functions.toml` (or the equivalent path in your platform).

-### Provider Configuration
+### Provider configuration

 To configure a function provider, add the following information to the `functions.toml` file:

 ```toml
 [[provider]]